 6.19.1 Applicability to language

-This vulnerability exists in Ada as described in subclause 6.19 of TR 24772-1, although Ada compilers do exist that detect and generate compiler warnings for unused variables.
+The vulnerability exists in Ada as described in subclause 6.19 of ISO/IEC 24772-1, although Ada compilers do exist that detect and generate compiler warnings for unused variables.

 6.19.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.19.5 of ISO/IEC TR 24772-1:2019.
+Follow the mitigation mechanisms of subclause 6.19.5 of ISO/IEC 24772-1:2019.

 Do not declare variables of the same type with similar names.
 Use distinctive identifiers and the strong typing of Ada (for example through declaring specific types as in type Pig_Counter is range 0 ..
 1000; Pig : Pig_Counter; rather than just Pig: Integer;) to reduce the number of variables of the same type.